gongxingwei/DailyUse/STORY-026-COMPLETION-REPORT.md

 ### Frontend Changes
 1. New utility: fuzzySearch.ts
 2. New service: GlobalSearchService.ts
+3. New service: SearchDataProvider.ts (data integration)
-3. New component: CommandPalette.vue
+4. New component: CommandPalette.vue
-4. New composable: useKeyboardShortcuts.ts
+5. New composable: useKeyboardShortcuts.ts
-5. Updated: App.vue
+6. Updated: App.vue (with data integration)

 ### Migration Required
 No ✅